Overcomplete Tensor Decomposition via Koszul-Young Flattenings: Introduction

-If the components are taken to be random rather than generic, striking improvements over the above are possible for order-3 tensors, with poly-time algorithms known to reach $r \approx n^{3/2}$ (up to logarithmic factors in $n$)~\cite{GM-sos,MSS,fast-sos,kivva-exact,ding-fast}.
+If the components are taken to be random rather than generic, there are efficient algorithms that succeed for much larger values of $r$.
+Known algorithms reach $r \approx n^{3/2}$ (up to logarithmic factors in $n$)~\cite{GM-sos,MSS,fast-sos,kivva-exact,ding-fast}.
+However these algorithms exploit the randomness of the components in an essential way: They rely on the observation that the maxima of $\langle T, x \otimes y \otimes z \rangle$ over unit vectors $x$, $y$ and $z$ occur near the unknown components.
+Thus many algorithms for decomposing random third-order tensors start from a semidefinite programming relaxation for the above polynomial optimization problem and show how to round its solutions to recover the components.
+However this strategy quickly breaks down even in the smoothed model because the magnitude of the perturbations can be smaller than the magnitude of the components in the base tensor by a large polynomial factor.

 It appears likely that this threshold --- and more generally, $n^{k/2}$ for order-$k$ tensors --- is the fundamental limit for efficient algorithms in the random model, as evidenced by lower bounds against low-degree polynomials~\cite{tensor-decomp-LD}.
-Note that for order-4 tensors, the algorithms for the generic model match the lower bounds for the (easier) random model, meaning we (likely) cannot expect further improvements in the generic setting, and the generic setting is no harder than the random setting.
-In contrast, known algorithms for order-3 tensors display a gap between the generic ($r \approx n$) and random ($r \approx n^{3/2}$) settings.
+We remark that for fourth-order tensors (discussed in Section~\ref{sec:further}), the algorithms for the generic model match the lower bounds for the (easier) random model, meaning we (likely) cannot expect further improvements in the generic setting, and the generic setting is no harder than the random setting.
+In contrast, known algorithms for third-order tensors have a gap between the generic ($r \approx n$) and random ($r \approx n^{3/2}$) settings.